Edward Hirsch: Career

 Hirsch is a well-known advocate for poetry whose essays have been published in the American Poetry Review, The New York Times Book Review, The New York Review of Books, and elsewhere.
-He wrote a weekly column on poetry for The Washington Post Book World from 2002-2005, which resulted in his book Poet’s Choice (2006).
+He wrote a weekly column on poetry for The Washington Post Book World from 2002 to 2005, which resulted in his book Poet’s Choice (2006).
 His other prose books include Responsive Reading (1999), The Demon and the Angel: Searching for the Source of Artistic Inspiration (2002), and A Poet's Glossary (2014), a complete compendium of poetic terms.
 He is the editor of Transforming Vision: Writers on Art (1994), Theodore Roethke’s Selected Poems (2005) and To a Nightingale (2007).
 He is the co-editor of A William Maxwell Portrait: Memories and Appreciations and The Making of a Sonnet: A Norton Anthology (2008).
 He also edits the series "The Writer’s World" (Trinity University Press).

 Hirsch's first collection of poems, For the Sleepwalkers, received the Lavan Younger Poets Award from the Academy of American Poets and the Delmore Schwartz Memorial Award from New York University.
 His second book, Wild Gratitude, received the National Book Critics Circle Award in 1986.
 He was awarded a Guggenheim Fellowship in 1985 and a five-year MacArthur Fellowship in 1997.
 He received the William Riley Parker Prize from the Modern Language Association for the best scholarly essay in PMLA for the year 1991.
 He has also received an Ingram Merrill Foundation Award, a National Endowment for the Arts Fellowship, the Rome Prize from the American Academy in Rome, a Pablo Neruda Presidential Medal of Honor, and the American Academy of Arts and Letters Award for Literature.
 He is a former Chancellor of the Academy of American Poets.
 A volume of his poetry, Earthly Measures, was selected by critic Harold Bloom for inclusion on his list of works defining the Western Canon.
 Hirsch's book How to Read a Poem and Fall in Love with Poetry (1999) was a surprise bestseller and is widely taught throughout the country.